mas-bandwidth/yojimbo/ROADMAP.md

 This release will extend the internal UDP-based network protocol to support:

-1. Reliable-ordered time critical messages and data blocks
+1. Reliable-ordered time critical messages
+2. Data blocks larger than MTU in the same reliable-ordered stream as messages
-2. Packet fragmentation and reassembly
+3. Packet fragmentation and reassembly
-3. Packet aggregation
+4. Packet aggregation
-4. Support for compressed packets and data blocks
+5. Support for compressed packets and data blocks

 There is lots of work to do in this release so it is likely this release will take some time.
-I estimate 2-3 months.
+I estimate 2 months.

 ## 0.4.0 - Matchmaker